 So, what is the best way to teach students how to edit?
 Is it possible to help kids learn to love proofreading and editing?

 Look, we’ll certainly give it our best shot!

 The most important thing you can do is to ensure your students are editing from day one of the school year so that they know it’s part of the writing process.

 While editing practice worksheets like the one pictured above certainly have their place in the classroom, we all know that humans learn more easily when the circumstances they are learning in are less forced and more authentic.
 Just like putting clothes in the washing basket instead of leaving them on the floor becomes a simple habit (with practice), editing their own writing needs to be a regular and explicit expectation in the classroom.
 So, finding ways to embed editing practice into your students every day in an authentic way, is so important.

 Here are our top tips for teaching editing in the classroom.

-Providing your kids with the time and the right scaffolding to practise their editing skills is important.
+Providing your kids with the time and the right scaffolding to practice their editing skills is important.

 - Look for the Great!

 One of the biggest barriers to editing motivation is the feeling that the process is simple to find all that is wrong… What a depressing perspective!
-Encourage your students to use one colour for editing and another colour to identify the parts of their writing that are excellent just the way they are.
+Encourage your students to use one color for editing and another color to identify the parts of their writing that are excellent just the way they are.